janosgyerik/homepage/_posts/2013-06-06-deploying-new-releases-using-git-and-the-post-receive-hook.markdown

 Doing this a few times is ok, but if you want to release frequently it's better to automate these steps.
 One way to do that is using the `post-receive` hook of Git like this:

-1. Setup a mirror repository on the server called "releases", with a branch called "beta"</li>
+1. Setup a mirror repository on the server called "releases", with a branch called "beta"
-2. Make the deployment directory track the "beta" branch of the "releases" repository</li>
+2. Make the deployment directory track the "beta" branch of the "releases" repository
 3. Setup a `post-receive` hook in the "releases" repository to trigger a script that updates the deployment directory (perform a `git pull` or `git checkout -f`)

 The goal of this setup is to simplify the deployment steps to a single `git push` command from my local development/test environment to the releases repository.
 Then thanks to the `post-receive` hook, the pushed changes will be automatically propagated to the deployment directory, without manually logging in to the server.